 Silence does not get much respect these days.
 We fill every moment with something and then we crave more hours in a day so we can fill those up too.
 The quiet moments that so many of us long for (in the car or working out if there's time) are often made more productive or enjoyable with podcasts, audio books or internet radio.
 But, what about padding your day with a little silence instead of another app?
 Is it even possible in today's world?
 God encourages us to seek it (Lamentations 3:26, Psalm 46:10, Job 29:21).
 But, in a society of high expectations and really smart electronic devices, most of us honestly don't know how to unplug and be silent.
 And, as we approach a season of well-meaning but sometimes distracting gifts, gadgets and gizmos, it is very easy for all of us to get lost in the excitement and chaos.

 Jesus modeled for us how to retreat.
 So, if Jesus needed to retreat into silence, then surely you and I do as well?
-The reasons for why should we retreat seem obvious - to pray, to listen for God's voice, to be refreshed and connect with him anew.
+The reasons for why should we retreat seem obvious - to pray, to listen for God's voice, to be refreshed and connect with the Creator anew.
 But, how do we do it and why don’t we do it regularly enough?
 Even though we recognize the importance of silence, many of us struggle with consistency.
 How can we face this fast paced world we live in, continue the demands of parenthood, career, friendships, volunteerism, etc. and still follow Jesus’ model to retreat with our Heavenly Father?
 What are your tricks for being consistent in your quiet time when the pillow is begging you to stay just a while longer?

 One false assumption that we often jump to is that we can't retreat to silence without dropping everything.
 We think that we must pack our bags and travel far away to a land without wi-fi in order to retreat.
 That would be nice on occasion!
 However, it is not very practical.
 So, how do we find silence without retreating to the desert or setting our alarm for the middle of the night?